OmniacsDAO/uniswappeR/README.md

 ## Description

 Our `uniswappeR` R package abstracts away the GraphQL layer of querying for uniswap data into a user-friendly R package.
-This package a number of high level functions for interacting with this data:
+This package includes a number of high level functions for interacting with this data:

 - swaps: Returns the swap data for a given set of addresses
 - swap_statistics: High level statistics on swaps